nicolas-dufour/video-qa-recvis/README.md

 # Video Question Answering with HCRN
 Final project on video question answering for the Master MVA Recvis 2020/2021 class.
+The idea is that given a video, we are able to automaticaly answer questions about what is happening in the video.

 This project is based on the paper <a href='https://arxiv.org/abs/2002.10698'>"Conditional Relation Networks for Video Question Answering"</a>.
 Le et al 2020